 When I met him, I was left quite speechless.
 Not because I did not have anything to say, but because every experience, incident and anecdote he told me about was in such contrast to mine that it just took me ages and ages to sit and absorb a world view that not only challenged but also shattered all my high flying beliefs and naive thoughts about how the world functions and how things in it go about.
-Every act is more than a just a linear and simplistic process and has an infinite effect on the way things end up eventually.
+And yet, having no obvious similarities in our experiences, we had this uncanny resemblance in the way our perception and functioning took place.
+Every act is more than just a linear and simplistic process and has an infinite effect on the way things end up eventually.

-He may have come and gone, we may have lost touch somewhere along the way, but what didn’t get lost was this weird essence of his thoughts and words that continued to linger on in my mind and in my journey across the world.
-He left me with questions in my heart, he left me with a desire to search for the answers, and I have been trying to collect them.
+He may not be close to me anymore, he may not see me in the same way that I see him, and we may have somewhere along the way lost the essence of the ‘us’ that we could have been, but what didn’t get lost was this weird essence of his thoughts and words that continued to linger on in my mind and in my journey across the world.
+He has over and over again left me with questions in my heart, with an overwhelming desire to search for the answers, and I have been trying to collect them.
 I have been trying to curate the fragments that I find, the fragments that help me comprehend the whole scheme of things, or at least be in awe of them.

 It felt good, because it was a random act of kindness, and in its own way brought me closer to the way I would like to be.
 It took me closer to him.
 It took me to a higher level of consciousness, the level I think he resides at.